Choosing the Right Photographer

 As a photographer, an editing style does evolve over time - it's a creative endeavour after all, and there's always something new to play with.
 Our tastes do also change over time, and those chocolate coloured contrasty elopements may one day be the thing of Instagram-Past.

-Your photographers portfolio should be updated regularly with their current portfolio - and this should be a reflection of the style they currently edit in.
+Your photographers portfolio should be updated with their latest images - and this should be a reflection of the style they currently edit in.
 While some photographers may offer each couple a selection of editing styles to choose from, be sure to check that this is a service they provide before your book.

-Many photographers have a signature style that they tweak over the years so if you are looking for those aforementioned glorious dark chocolatey styles you've seen in Glencoe but are looking at a photographer whose portfolio is beautiful but is full of light and airy images then maybe you'll need to continue your search.
-Some photographers may relish in taking on a new editing challenge, so it may also be worth asking them first during a pre-booking chat.
+Many photographers have a signature style that they tweak over the years so if you are looking for those aforementioned glorious dark chocolatey styles you've seen in Glencoe but found a photographer whose portfolio is beautiful but is full of light and airy images then maybe you'll need to continue your search.
+Some photographers may relish in taking on a new editing challenge, so it may also be worth asking them in your enquiry or dropping them a DM on their socials.
 Either way, don't go ahead and book your photographer and assume that they'll edit in whatever style you suggest.

 It's also worth learning what style suits you and your day.
 As a photographer, I follow others in the industry both locally and around the world.
 There are a lot of talented people out there and I can love their work and editing style - but I won't necessarily want that for my own wedding day.